Shape Up Method: How to get started (Free Checklist Included)

 How we implemented Shape Up at Teamscope

 We used 3-week cycles and a 1-week cool-down.
-Although many teams work with 6-week cycles for us, three weeks felt light the right amount.
+Although many teams work with 6-week cycles for us, three weeks felt like the right amount.
 This cadence also meant that, per year, we would ship twelve new features.

 Each pitch was a page in Notion, and the extent of the pitch ranged from a one-line description to a fleshed-out pitch, including problem, appetite, solution, faqs, and UX/UI.